sfj2/lsemoji/README.md

     > lsemoji [path ...]

-Type `lsemoji --help` for an explanation of all options/arguments.
+Use the `--help` option for an explanation of all options/arguments.

 ## Install